regoclint/prac/Notes.md

 - Drawbacks - Joins, Shards are fixed, hierarchical sharding further divides shards into smaller shards

 Load balancing helps you scale horizontally across an ever-increasing number of servers
+    - Any part of the system that's distributed requires a load balancer
+    - Load balancer should also have master slave design to prevent SPF Reliability is to do with business operations.
+Availability is being online.
+A reliable sys is available not necessarily vice versa

 CAP theorem
 Consistency - Data should be same in read for all users